Last updated: 13 January 2026

 Summary

-Same-sex sexual activity is prohibited under Sharia law, under which all sex outside of marriage, include same-sex sexual activity, is criminalised.
+Same-sex sexual activity is prohibited under Sharia law, under which all sex outside of marriage, including same-sex sexual activity, is criminalised.
 The maximum penalty under the law is the death penalty.
 Both men and women are criminalised under this law.
-In addition to potentially being captured by laws that criminalise same-sex activity, trans people may also face prosecution for failing to adhere to strict dress codes imposed by Sharia law.
+In addition to potentially being captured by laws that criminalise same-sex activity, trans people may also face prosecution for failing to adhere to strict dress codes imposed under Sharia law.

 The provision has its origins in Islamic law, with Saudi Arabia operating an uncodified criminal code based upon Sharia principles.